rafaeldevcardoso/rafaeldevcardoso/README.md

 ### Hi there 👋

+Hey everyone!
+My name is Rafael,  I'm a beginner in programming, focused on the Javascript Stack.
+I actually started in mid 2019.
+I'm currently learning about React for front-end optimization and NodeJS with relational database, and later, non-relational.

 <!--
 **rafaeldevcardoso/rafaeldevcardoso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.